njz3/BFF_gameassets/image_njz3/QUICKSTART.md

 computers to a home network and the Internet.
 In all cases, you'll need to reconfigure your network settings as these are usually lost once the disk has been installed in your computer.
-Go to the network configuration page and set the following parameters
+Go to the network configuration page and set the following parameters:
-parameters:

 - IPv4 address: 192.168.1.4 for cab 1 (or 192.168.1.5 for cab 2, and .6
 or .7, or .X ... depending on your multi-cab setup).
 Some games, such as Daytona 2